Can People From a Different State Adopt My Baby? [Expanding Your Options]

 For expectant mothers, the adoption process is not much different for interstate adoption placements.
 Regardless of where you and the prospective adoptive parents live, you will still have an opportunity to:

 - Determine your preferences for an adoptive family

 - Review waiting families’ profiles

 - And, most importantly, choose the right one for your child

 American Adoptions completes interstate adoptions every day, making us the best agency to help you place your baby with the adoptive family, no matter where you live.
 If you’re ready to learn more, you can always reach out to us at 1-800-ADOPTION.

 But in the meantime, here are a few steps involved in “giving a child up” for an out-of-state adoption:

 Step 1: Find the perfect adoptive parents.
-[You get to choose everything about the adoptive family]
+[You always get to choose the adoptive family.]

 When you work with American Adoptions, you might end up finding a family from another state.
 Some women plan to place their child in another state to give themselves distance in their adoption relationship, while others find a family who meets all of their other preferences and happens to live out of state.